okteto-community/aspnetcore-visualstudio-starter/README.md

 ![Breakpoint](./static/breakpoint-hit.png)

-Your code is executing in Okteto, but you can debug it from your local machine without any extra services or tools.
+Your code is executing in Okteto, but you can debug it from your local machine.
 Pretty cool no? 😉

 ## Next steps